 Testing, testing and more testing, as well as optimising the website for better SEO results.

-UAT ensures your requirements for the website have been met by the vendor, and all elements are working as agreed upon and intended e.g. fast website loading speed, proper rendering of images and so on.
-The website is tested in the "real world" as though the vendor, yourself and your team acting as the intended audience.
-During this phase you want to explore every inch of the website, and test everything!
+UAT ensures your requirements for the website have been met by the vendor, and all elements are working as agreed upon and intended, e.g. fast website loading speed, proper rendering of images, and so on.
+The website is tested in the "real world" as though the vendor, yourself and your team are acting as the intended audience.
+During this phase you want to explore every inch of the website, and test everything.

 6. Launch

-Go live with the new website and monitor performance!
+Go live with the new website and monitor performance straight away.

-Go to Google Analytics, and add an annotation.
-This will help you keep track of traffic and conversion increases and decreases after your new website go live date.
+Go to Google Analytics and add an annotation.
+This will help you keep track of traffic and conversion changes after your new website goes live.

 • Fill out a change of address in Google Search Console if your domain is changing.

-• Let relevant audiences know the new website is live!
+• Notify relevant audiences via email, social media, and other channels that the new website is live.

 7. Analyse and Optimise

-Analysing your website’s improvement in metrics after the redesign is implemented, is key to ensuring you meet the needs of your end users, as well as your SMART goals.
+Analysing your website's improvement in metrics after the redesign is implemented is key to ensuring you meet the needs of your end users and your SMART goals.

 • Rechecking for proper robots.txt set up.

 • Is your content crawlable?
 If not, were noindex, nofollow and robots.txt disallow directives removed?
-(Check the Fetch and Render feature in Google Search Console.)
+Check the URL Inspection tool in Google Search Console.

 • Resubmit sitemap via Google Search Console if needed.

-• Is Google Search Console and Google Analytics installed correctly?
+• Are Google Search Console and Google Analytics installed correctly?

 • Are your webpages redirecting correctly?
-Are you 301 redirects working correctly?
+Are your 301 redirects working?

 • Are meta tags (titles, meta descriptions, headings etc.) correct and unique?